-3. Relax and get into a comfortable position.
-Standing with one foot on a chair, lying down, or squatting are common faves — kind of like how you’d put in a tampon.
+4. Relax and get into a comfortable position.
+Standing with one foot on a chair, lying down, or squatting are common faves.

-6. Pull out your finger and let the outer ring hang about an inch outside the vagina.
+Pull out your finger and let the outer ring hang about an inch outside the vagina or anus.
 You’re good to go!

-7. Guide your partner’s penis into the opening of the condom, making sure it doesn’t slip to the side between the condom and your vaginal walls.
+8. Hold the condom open as the penis or sex toy is going into the condom to make sure it doesn’t slip to the side between the condom and your vagina or anus.

 How to remove an internal condom:

-1. After sex, twist the outer ring (the part that’s hanging out) to keep semen (cum) inside the pouch.
+1. If there’s semen (cum) in the condom, twist the outer ring (the part that’s hanging out) to keep the semen inside the pouch.

-2. Gently pull it out of your vagina or anus, being careful not to spill any semen.
+2. Gently pull it out of your vagina or anus, being careful not to spill the semen if there is any.

 3. Throw it away in the trash (never flush any kind of condom, because it can clog your toilet).